GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 # Fine Tuning Gluu Server
 The Gluu Server has a stateless architecture and scales quite well.
-However, to achieve high-performance, the following server components must be tuned accordingly:
+However, to achieve maximum performance, the following server components must be tuned accordingly:

 - Operating System (OS)
 - Memory and infrastructure